On the speed of convergence to the asymptotic cone for non-singular nilpotent groups: Abstract

 We study the speed of convergence to the asymptotic cone for Cayley graphs of nilpotent groups.
 Burago showed that $\{(\Z^d,\frac{1}{n}\rho,id)\}_{n\in\N}$ converges to $(\R^d,d_{\infty},id)$ and its speed is $O(\frac{1}{n})$ in the sense of Gromov-Hausdorff distance.
 Later Breuillard and Le Donne gave estimates for non-abelian cases, and constructed an example whose speed of convergence is slower than $O(\frac{1}{\sqrt{n}})$.

 For $2$-step nilpotent groups, we show that if the Mal'cev completion is non-singular, then the speed of convergence is $O(\frac{1}{n})$ for any choice of generating set.
-In terms of subFinsler geometry, this condition is also equivalent to the absence of abnormal geodesics on the asymptotic cone.
+In terms of subFinsler geometry, this condition is also equivalent to the strongly blacket generating condition, and to the absence of abnormal geodesics on the asymptotic cone.